Atlas975/Notes/SoftwareEngineering/Functional_programming.md

     return data
 ````
 ### Pure functions
-- Pure functions have no side effects on the external state of the program, all variables are declared within the function, this also ensures the function performs the same way each time it's called with specific arguments
+- Pure functions have no side effects on the external state of the program, all variables are declared within the functional
+-  This also ensures the function performs the same way each time it's called, irrespective of it's outer global scope

 ```python
 def update_data(value):